May 8, 2017

 In the Book of Mormon, Alma2 teaches how we can feel a “fire” within us as we learn truths. “…when you feel these swelling motions, ye will begin to say within yourselves – It must needs be that this is a good seed, or that the word is good, for it beginneth to enlarge my soul… enlighten my understanding… be delicious to me.”

-Terry Fox3, a young Canadian runner was a cancer survivor who had lost his leg due to the fatal disease.
+Terry Fox3, a young Canadian runner, was a cancer survivor who had lost his leg due to the disease.
 When he was again able to run on his prosthetic leg, he bravely began a run across Canada to raise money for cancer patients like himself.
-Terry pushed through with a fiery strength to finish this never-before accomplished task.
+Terry pushed through with a fiery strength to finish this never-before-accomplished task.
 One day while running, Terry suddenly collapsed and was rushed to the hospital.
-Once again Terry fought and eventually lost his battle with cancer.
+Once again Terry fought, but he eventually lost his battle with cancer.

 Like Terry, each of us has a legacy to leave.
 While it will probably not include an excruciating run across Canada, your fire and legacy is meant to be shared with those around you.